cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - A bad content code should be handled better
  - Refactor the Email HTML so you code send any current type to it
     - Look at setting this up so that you could also use this to create a custom one off email to someone with content?
 So if someone asked a question you could go to your email client, type a short message and then paste in the content block (only a modest gain over sending a link but there is some value in 'last mile' convenience) - I suspect the detail here is getting the html to the clipboard correctly...
  - Look at the SendInBlue API - because the program doesn't actually 'publish' (it just creates the files to publish) not aiming for full auto but do want a user triggered (button!) action to generate an email.